jeffvance/rhs-hadoop-install/README.txt

   A local "hosts" file must be created before doing the install.
-It is not part of the rhs-hadoop-install package, but a sample hosts.example file is provided.
-The "hosts" file contains a list of an optional IP adress followed by a required hostname (same format as /etc/hosts), one pair per line.
-Each line represents one node in the storage cluster.
+It is not part of the rhs-hadoop-install package, but a sample hosts.example file is provided and should be read carefully.
+The "hosts" file defines the nodes making up the storage cluster (trusted pool).
-  Example:
-     ip-for-node-1 hostname-for-node-1
-     ip-for-node-3 hostname-for-node-3
-     ip-for-node-2 hostname-for-node-2
-     ip-for-node-4 hostname-for-node-4

-     -- or in DNS environments --

-     hostname-for-node-1
-     hostname-for-node-3
-     hostname-for-node-2
-     hostname-for-node-4

-  Comments (introduced by #) are allowed.

   The node order in the hosts file is critical.
 Assuming the storage volume is created with replica 2 then each pair of lines in "hosts" represents replica pairs.
 For example, the first 2 lines in hosts are replica pairs, as are the next two lines, etc.

-  Note: hostnames are expected to be lower-case.

 == Instructions ==

  1) cd to /usr/share/rhs-hadoop-install

- 2) create the local "hosts" file as described above
+ 2) create the local "hosts" file as described in hosts.example

  3) execute "install.sh":
-    $ ./install.sh [options (see --help)] <brick-device>
+    $ ./install.sh [options (see --help)] [brick-device]
     Example: ./install.sh /dev/sdb

     Output is displayed to STDOUT and is also written to a logfile.
 The default